devisenyc/devisenyc.github.io/practice/mask.md

 #### Hijack

 Viruses work by hijacking the Central Dogma of Molecular Biology.
 An example viral particle might consist of an RNA sequence, wrapped in a protective coating *membrane*, with an *injector* that is designed to attach to a *receptor*.
-Receptors are a type of protein that sits within your cell membranes, and they wait to receive particles of a certain shape on the outside of the membrane.
+Receptors are a type of protein that sits within your cell membranes, and they wait to receive particles of a certain shape on the outside of the membrane in order to transport them into the cell.

 You may appreciate that if these vulnerable cells are in your lungs, for example, there is some probability that you will inhale a number of viral particles.
 Then there is some chance that one, or some, of these particles will bounce around inside your lungs and may successfully orient and attach themselves to your vulnerable receptors.
 At this point, the virus will inject its RNA sequence inside your cell, by hijacking the receptor.